What’s the best age to start teaching my child about sex?

 How can I open the topic for discussion?

-The first step is to understand how much your child already knows about sex.
-And the easiest way to do that is to be a good listener.
+The first step is to understand how much your child already knows about sex, and the easiest way to do that is to be a good listener.
 Pay attention to what your child says to friends and siblings.
-Then look for opportunities in everyday life to start a conversation.
+From there, look for opportunities in everyday life to start a conversation.
 Remember, while we sometimes hear about having “the talk” with children about sex and sexual health, it is really a series of conversations that happen over time.
 Talking about sexual health is an ongoing discussion, and you can take many opportunities to continue the conversation.

 Here are just a few: